mwaugh0328/welfare-rural-urban-migration/pe_welfare_analysis/README.md

 LATE - OLS Estimate
     0.2004
 ```
-The first table evaluates the welfare gains holding fixed the migration policy functions.
+The first table evaluates the welfare gains by income quintile, holding fixed the migration policy functions.
 So here, only people already planning on moving get the cash transfer.
+The averages compute, well, the averages for Mushfiq's sample and then the entire rural economy.

 The second table then allows households to optimally adjust.
+Again averages for Musfiq's sample, then the entire rural economy.

+The third table is the unconditional cash transfer, so people do not need to move. **IMPORTANT** the size of the cash transfer depending upon the question need to be modified in the [``preamble_welfare_analysis.m``](https://github.com/mwaugh0328/final_migration/blob/e33c12e76c7da2a210012d082578cbe9d368c965/pe_welfare_analysis/preamble_welfare_analysis.m#L47).
+The default is for welfare analysis where every household gets a transfer, but it is scaled down so the total outlay is exactly the same as in the conditional cash transfer.
+If one wants to compare to pure cash transfer, then delete the 0.56 part.

-The third table is the unconditional cash transfer, so people to not need to move.
-The final numbers are the calibration targets and should more or less match up with the output from ``coumpute_outcomes.m`` in the calibration folder.
+The final numbers are the calibration targets and should more or less match up with the output from [``compute_outcomes.m``](https://github.com/mwaugh0328/final_migration/blob/main/calibration/compute_outcomes.m) in the [calibration folder](https://github.com/mwaugh0328/final_migration/tree/main/calibration).

 ---